> On 08/01/2011 02:36 PM, Nicholas Crown wrote:

 with a username and a password, you are just proving that you are the

-same user who registered earlier with the site.
+registered earlier with the site.
 As we move away from

 passwords we should preserve this anonymity.
 A simple way to achieve